ssachtleben/play-plugins/auth/README.md

 ### Observe Events

 The auth plugin depends on the event plugin which is used to trigger them.
-It's very easy to observe them:
+It's very easy to observe them.
+Here is an example:

 ```
 @Observer(topic = AuthEvents.AUTHENTICATION_SUCCESSFUL)